 If approached by a parent or guardian looking for support to develop positive parenting techniques, it is important to first clarify if the focus of the coaching will be towards the young person or the parent.
 Parents and guardians can often seek professional help for themselves if they are questioning their parenting style or if they are starting to experience conflict within the home.

 In 1958, the British Psychologist John Bowlby first formulated an attachment theory that explores separation anxiety and the distress children experience when separated from their primary caregiver or attachment figure.

 Within this attachment theory, infant behavior is primarily associated with seeking proximity to an attachment figure in stressful situations.
 Infants will normally become attached to adults who within social interactions, they feel are being sensitive or responsive to them, and are seen as consistent caregivers from the first six months to two years of age.
 However, positive parenting can help during the latter part of this period, as children begin to use the attachment figures as a secure base, they can safely go off and explore from and then return to.

-The long term development of a child’s attachment is essential to the human species, as humans, like other primates, are born vulnerable and remain so for many years.
-The attachment figure functions as a safe haven, a source of comfort and protection in the face of environmental threat.
+The long-term development of a child’s attachment is essential to the human species, as humans, like other primates, are born vulnerable and remain so for many years.
+The attachment figure functions as a safe haven, a source of comfort and protection in the face of environmental threats.

 Attachment and behavioral disorders

 Attachment disorder has been linked to children who experience stress due to the behavior of their parents or primary caregiver.
 This can be where the child has an unresolvable internal conflict because the parent or guardian generates feelings of fear or apprehension.